 Name and social security number (SSN).
 If you file a joint return, enter only the name and SSN of the spouse whose information is being reported on Form 8915.
 If both you and your spouse are required to file Form 8915, file a separate Form 8915 for each of you.

 Part I-Qualified Hurricane Distributions From Retirement Plans (other than IRAs)

-Complete Part I if any of the following apply.
+Complete Part I if you made a repayment of a qualified hurricane distribution.